-Clause 130 - Advisory committee on disinformation and misinformation
+Clause 139 - Advisory committee on disinformation and misinformation

-- 145. Clause 130 of the legislation states that: - (1) OFCOM must, in accordance with the following provisions of this section, exercise their powers under paragraph 14 of the Schedule to the Office of Communications Act 2002 (committees of OFCOM) to establish and maintain a committee to provide the advice specified in this section. - 146.
+- 155. Clause 139 of the legislation states that: - (1) OFCOM must, in accordance with the following provisions of this section, exercise their powers under paragraph 14 of the Schedule to the Office of Communications Act 2002 (committees of OFCOM) to establish and maintain a committee to provide the advice specified in this section. - 156.
 The committee must include executives from the tech sector and "persons with expertise in the prevention and handling of disinformation and misinformation online".
 The committee does not have to include members who have expertise in protecting human rights or freedom of expression.
-The committee must publish a report 18 months after being establish and publish "periodic reports" from here on in. - 147.
-While the Government's designation of "priority content which is harmful to adults" is entirely at the discretion of the Secretary of State, the Government have repeatedly made clear their intention to use this new regulatory system to clamp down on misinformation and disinformation online.
-Given the way in which these terms can be politicised, this is deeply concerning from a freedom of expression perspective. - 148.
-Social media platforms have shown their willingness to make interventions on content that is perceived to be misleading by fact-checking organisations and others.
-The inclusion of "disinformation" as a specified category of content within the online safety framework could result in social media companies more frequently arbitrating the speech of academics, pundits and users in general.
-While disinformation generally constitutes information that is deliberately misleading, it should be reiterated that the Secretary of State could also include misinformation as a priority harm, which is content that is unintentionally misleading or merely inaccurate.
-This would result in members of the public having any content removed simply because it is considered to be "wrong". - 149.
-It should generally not be the place of a private company to assess and then instruct their users as to the "reliability" of the information and news sources they access.
+The committee must publish a report 18 months after being establish and publish "periodic reports" from here on in. - 157.
+While the Government have now removed provisions regarding legal but harmful speech from the Bill, they have repeatedly made clear their intention to use this new regulatory system to clamp down on misinformation and disinformation online.
+Given the way in which these terms can be politicised, this is deeply concerning from a freedom of expression perspective.

+158. It should generally not be the place of a private company to assess and then instruct their users as to the "reliability" of the information and news sources they access.
 This is a highly subjective task best fulfilled by internet users themselves, who can optionally conduct wider research or access fact-checking websites online.
 This is much easier online than it is in a library and offline public spaces.
 The critical faculties of members of the public are not the responsibility of tech companies.
 Nor are tech companies best placed to judge the "reliability" of information.